stateoftheark/sota.pet/content/about.md

 ## Origin

 Inspired by volunteering experience in an animal shelter, this venture kicked off as a university project, with the goal of developing a start-up idea under the banner "Coding For Society."
 At the end of the semester, SoTA won the "Best Product" award.
-Following this early success, SoTA became one of the start-ups [incubated at UPTEC](https://uptec.up.pt/empresas/sota/) in Porto.
+Following this early success, SoTA became one of the start-ups virtually incubated at [UPTEC](https://uptec.up.pt/) in Porto, for 4 months.

 {{< figure src="/images/uptec.jpg" alt="UPTEC" width="500" link="https://uptec.up.pt/" class="text-center my-5">}}